f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

-The [component model](https://component-model.bytecodealliance.org/) is a way that WebAssembly modules can be built with metadata attached to them which describe their imports and exports based on a rich time system.
+The [component model](https://component-model.bytecodealliance.org/) is a way that WebAssembly modules can be built with metadata attached to them which describe their imports and exports based on a rich type system.
 Moreover, they are composable such that a new component can be built from existing components as long as the imports of one are satisfied by the exports of another.
 This means that components can interact with one another via direct method/function calls, whose specification is fully standardized.
-This interface specification is declered in a language known as the WebAssembly Interface Types (WIT) language.
-An example of a WIT specification of a component relying on a clock system can be seen below:
+This interface specification is declared in a language known as the WebAssembly Interface Types (WIT) language.
+An example of a WIT specification of a component relying on a system clock can be seen below:

 ```wit
 package wasi-example:clocks;